 Aaron Berman Fernandez

-Prior to beginning his PhD, Aaron worked as a research assistant on a mixed-methods project examining intergroup contact between black, white, Mexican, and Indian residents of the Philadelphia and Atlanta metro areas.
-His research investigated neighborhood, public space, and workplace segregation and the implications for intergroup trust and threat.
+His previous work examined the suburbanization of immigration and how it relates to inequality between immigrants and the US-born.
+He has also worked as a research assistant on a mixed-methods project examining intergroup contact between Black, White, Mexican, and Indian residents of the Philadelphia and Atlanta metro areas.

 Previous Degrees: